-The TOE is a multi-user mobile device based on Android (7.1) that incorporates the Samsung Enterprise SDK.
+The TOE is a multi-user mobile device based on Android 8 that incorporates the Samsung Knox SDK.
 The TOE does not include the user applications that run on top of the operating system, but does include controls that limit application behavior.
-When the TOE is used within an enterprise environment, the enterprise can manage the configuration of the mobile device through a compliant device management solution.
+The TOE includes an IPsec VPN client integrated into the firmware (as opposed to a downloadable application).
+Within an Enterprise environment, the Enterprise can manage the configuration of the mobile device, including the VPN client, through a compliant device management solution.